• Skip to primary navigation

 There are many types of cabbage, including Savoy cabbage, red cabbage and napa cabbage to name just a few.

 Cabbage can be used as a spinach alternative in many dishes, including soups and stews.
-The leaves can be shredded and cooked down, adding so much flavor (and health benefits!) to your cooking.
+The leaves can be shredded and cooked down, adding so much flavor to your cooking.
 Some varieties are commonly used in salads, particularly in a tasty vegetable slaw for your BBQs or summer meals.

 Different types of cabbage have different nutrients, with green cabbage containing fiber, protein and vitamins C and K (Cleveland Clinic).